ergo-services/ergo/README.md

 ### Observer ###

+It's a standard Erlang tool.
+Observer is a graphical tool for observing the characteristics of Erlang systems.
+The tool Observer displays system information, application supervisor trees, process information.

- It allows you to see the most metrics/information using standard tool of Erlang distribution.
-The example below shows this feature in action using one of the [examples](examples/):
+Here you can see this feature in action using one of the [examples](examples/):

 ![observer demo](./.images/observer.gif)